University of Connecticut: Hartford campus

 In August 2017, UConn formally opened its new campus in downtown Hartford, after nearly 40 years in neighboring West Hartford.
-The new campus is located within Hartford's Front Street neighborhood, a portion of the Adriaen's Landing project.
-The centerpiece of the new campus is the historic Beaux-Arts former headquarters of the Hartford Times.
+The new campus is located within Hartford's Front Street neighborhood—a portion of the Adriaen's Landing project.
+The centerpiece of the new campus is the historic Beaux-Arts, which had been the former headquarters of the Hartford Times.